emagiz/emdocs/mds/microlearning/crashcourse-platform-design-project-settings.md

 # Project Settings

-In this microlearning we will educate you on which project settings you need to define in Design to ensure that you can transfer your solution to Create.
+In this microlearning, we will educate you on which project settings you need to define in Design to ensure that you can transfer your solution to Create.

 Should you have any questions, please contact academy@emagiz.com.